 In Lisbon, you can find international schools in various neighborhoods, including Cascais, Estoril, Sintra, Oeiras, and Carcavelos.
 Meanwhile, the Algarve region offers international schools in Faro, Almancil, Lagoa, and Portimão.
 Additionally, other regions like Braga, Madeira, and Leiria also have a handful of international schools, albeit in smaller numbers.

 The journey of choosing your child’s school can be stressful and exhausting.
 You will need to visit schools, talk to teachers and principals, read up on the school curriculum, and take into account your child’s abilities and personality to find the perfect match.

 The choice can be made easier if you know where to start.
-To help you, the Global Citizen Solutions team in Portugal has launched their International School Guide, which will provide you with a complete list of schools in the country, plus a checklist with top tips.
+To help you, the Global Citizen Solutions team in Portugal has launched the International School Guide, providing you with a complete list of schools in the country, plus a checklist with top tips.

 The Portuguese Grading System

 The Portuguese grading system may be a little different from what you are used to in your home country.
 Here, we’ll provide you with some insights on what to expect.

 For middle school, a five-scale grading system is used: